Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 **String quoting:** Use single quotes as the default.
 Use double quotes only inside f-string expressions (e.g. `f'{lib.base.state2str(state, prefix=" ")}'`) or when the string itself contains single quotes (e.g. `'Python module "psutil" is not installed.'`).
 Use `"""` for all triple-quoted strings (docstrings, `DESCRIPTION`, SQL, etc.).
 This is enforced by `ruff format`.

+### DESCRIPTION Variable

+Every plugin must define a `DESCRIPTION` variable that is passed to `argparse.ArgumentParser(description=DESCRIPTION)`.
+Rules:

+* At least 2-3 sentences that explain what the plugin does, from the perspective of the admin deploying it.
+* Written in fluent English, no implementation details (no mention of library functions, class names, or internal patterns).
+* Describe what it monitors, when it alerts, and what it requires to work.
+* Use `"""` triple quotes.
+* Keep line length around 90 characters.
+* The README Overview must include at least the text from the `DESCRIPTION`.

 ### Docstrings

 We document our [Libraries](https://git.linuxfabrik.ch/linuxfabrik/lib) using [numpydoc docstrings](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard), so that calling `pydoc lib/base.py` works, for example.